Long Beach Public Service Corps Program Frequently Asked Questions

 Will there be supportive services offered to eliminate barriers for employment?

 Yes.
-The program is able to provide up to $500.00 in supportive services throughout the entire fellowship for things such as transportation and clothing.
-Note that supportive services are based on need and subject to approval.
+The program is able to provide up to $500.00 in supportive services throughout the entire program, to eliminate barriers that would prevent you from being able to get to and from your job placement.
+This can include things such as transportation and clothing assistance.

 -